 Many Bar and Restaurants in the city are familiar with the visa process and won’t have any problems signing your forms.

-Our partner website ChicagoServiceIndustry.com has over 28,000 members from within Chicago’s Bar & Restaurant industry and lists 500-700 new jobs every month.
-In early 2020, we will be listing Jobs aimed at J1 Applicants, so join our mailing list or check back for more information.
+Our partner website ChicagoServiceIndustry.com has over 43,000 members from within Chicago’s Bar & Restaurant industry and lists hundreds of new jobs every month.

 Catering & Event Staffing companies regularly hire J1 students for the past number of years and are familiar with the visa process.